nrc-cnrc/OpenStudio-Measures/install_Docker_WSL2.md

 # Steps to install WSL2 and Docker

 ## Description
-This paper shows the steps to install Docker and WSL2 on **Windows 10**.
+These are the steps to install Docker and WSL2 on **Windows 10**.

 1-	Uninstall Docker.

-2-	Delete all old Docker folders: ( Without deleting all old files, you’ll get timeout error, and Docker won’t start)
+2-	Delete all old Docker folders: ( Without deleting all existing files, you’ll get a timeout error, and Docker won’t start)
 - *C:\Users\useName\AppData\Local\Docker*
 - *C:\Users\useName\AppData\Roaming\Docker*
 - *C:\Users\useName\AppData\Roaming\Docker Desktop*